PAGURI-ISMIR-2024/PAGURI/docs/index.md

 <superscript>*</superscript> answers translated

-- #### Q34 _Do you think giving the opportunity to personalize the text-to-music model with own music is good ?
-Why ?_
+- #### Q34 _Do you think giving the opportunity to personalize the text-to-music model with own music is good?
+Why?_

 - I believe that integration of artificial intelligence can give a boost to music production, providing more opportunities for young artists